hansenjn/CiliaQ/README.md

 ### User Guide / Manual
 A User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/20200928_CiliaQ_SOP.pdf).

+A Q&A repository in the [CiliaQ wiki](https://github.com/hansenjn/CiliaQ/wiki/Home/) lists answers to common questions.

 ### How to stay up-to-date?
 You want to be always up-to-date about CiliaQ and get news on CiliaQ (new features, updates, etc.)?
 Watch this repository on GitHub (see Watch button on upper right) or send an email with "Subscribe CiliaQ" to jan.hansen (at) uni-bonn.de.